nghttp2/nghttp2/doc/nghttpx.1.rst

     Set  allowed cipher  list for  backend connection.
 The format of the string is described in OpenSSL ciphers(1).
     This  option  sets  cipher   suites  for  TLSv1.3.
-Use :option:`--tls13-client-ciphers` for TLSv1.2 or earlier.
+Use :option:`--client-ciphers` for TLSv1.2.

     Default: ``TLS_AES_128_GCM_SHA256:TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256``

-.. option:: --ecdh-curves=<LIST>
+.. option:: --groups=<LIST>

-    Set  supported  curve  list  for  frontend  connections.
+    Set the  supported group list for  frontend connections.
-    <LIST> is a  colon separated list of curve  NID or names
+    <LIST> is a  colon separated list of group  NID or names
     in the preference order.
 The supported curves depend on the  linked  OpenSSL  library.
 This  function  requires OpenSSL >= 1.0.2.